MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 Members of the WSS_CONTENT_APPLICATION_POOLS role have the execute permission for a subset of the stored procedures for the database.
 In addition, members of this role have the select permission to the Versions table (dbo.Versions) in the SharePoint_AdminContent database.
 For other databases, the accounts planning tool indicates that access to read these databases is automatically configured.
 In some cases, limited access to write to a database is also automatically configured.
 To provide this access, permissions for stored procedures are configured.

-#### WSS_SHELL_ACCESS database role
+#### SharePoint_SHELL_ACCESS database role

-The secure WSS_SHELL_ACCESS database role on the configuration database replaces the need to add an administration account as a **db_owner** on the configuration database.
-By default, the setup account is assigned to the WSS_SHELL_ACCESS database role.
+The secure SharePoint_SHELL_ACCESS database role on the configuration database replaces the need to add an administration account as a **db_owner** on the configuration database.
+By default, the setup account is assigned to the SharePoint_SHELL_ACCESS database role.
 You can use a PowerShell command to grant or remove memberships to this role.
-Setup assigns the WSS_SHELL_ACCESS role to the following databases:
+Setup assigns the SharePoint_SHELL_ACCESS role to the following databases:

 - The SharePoint_Config database (the configuration database).

 - One or more of the SharePoint Content databases.
 This is configurable by using the PowerShell command that manages membership and the object that is assigned to this role.

-Members of the WSS_SHELL_ACCESS role have the execute permission for all stored procedures for the database.
+Members of the SharePoint_SHELL_ACCESS role have the execute permission for all stored procedures for the database.
 In addition, members of this role have the read and write permissions on all of the database tables.

-#### SP_READ_ONLY database role
+#### SPREADONLY database role

-The **SP_READ_ONLY** role should be used for setting the database to read-only mode instead of using sp_dboption.
+The **SPREADONLY** role should be used for setting the database to read-only mode instead of using sp_dboption.
 This role as its name suggests should be used when only read access is required for data such as usage and telemetry data.

 > [!NOTE]
 > The sp_dboption stored procedure is not available in SQL Server 2012.
 For more information about sp_dboption, see [sp_dboption (Transact-SQL)](https://go.microsoft.com/fwlink/p/?LinkId=507398).

-The SP_READ_ONLY SQL role will have the following permissions:
+The SPREADONLY SQL role will have the following permissions:

 - Grant SELECT on all SharePoint stored procedures and functions.